gshahane/gshahane.github.io/_posts/2017-05-10-Smokingpopulation.md

 ## 5. Findings

-- Increase in Excise tax negatively correlated with the percentage of smoking population in United States.
+- Increase in Excise tax <b>negatively correlated</b> with the percentage of smoking population in United States.

-- As per our prediction, $1 rise in Excise Tax on Cigarette packet will result in decrease in smoking population by approximately 3%.
+- As per our prediction, <b>$1</b> rise in Excise Tax on Cigarette packet will result in decrease in smoking population by approximately <b>3%</b>.

-- Making cigarette expensive affected the least to the age group of 18 to 24 years, even though they might have the lowest income of all the age groups.
+- Making cigarette expensive affected the <b>least to the age group of 18 to 24 years,</b> even though they might have the lowest income of all the age groups.

-- Making cigarette expensive affected the most to the age group of 45 to 64 years, even though they might be earning more than any other age group.
+- Making cigarette expensive affected the <b>most to the age group of 45 to 64 years,</b> even though they might be earning more than any other age group.

 We can conclude that the policy of controlling smoking behavior works well for the middle aged citizens (45-64 years), rather than the youth (18-24 years).
 As per the findings, appropriate changes can be done in the policy or any other alternatives can be explored to influence the target age groups.